 In 2015, I was conferred the Master of Advanced Technology Enterprise, graduating with Distinction.
 My thesis evaluates consumers’ willingness to pay for journalism under different funding strategies.
 The thesis also shares insights from my interviews with leaders across a range of online publishers, including: The New York Times, National Geographic, The Economist, APN, Fairfax, MediaWorks and TVNZ.

-I'm currently the Founder and CEO of PressPatron, a crowdfunding platform for journalism.
+I'm also the founder of PressPatron, a funding platform for journalism.
 Feel free to visit www.presspatron.com for further details.

 Please note: this website is an old research and travel blog from when I was studying at university, and has not been actively updated since early 2014.